Steins;Gate (TV series): Reception

-The series was amongst the Best Animes of the 2010s and Rintaro Okabe was awarded Man of the Decade at Anime Trending Awards.
-In 2011, Steins;Gate was part of the Jury Selections at the 15th Japan Media Arts Festival in the Animation category.
-It won a Newtype Anime Awards for the Best Male anime character of the year, for Rintaro Okabe.
-Steins;Gate was nominated for the 43rd Seiun Award in the Best Media category in 2012, but lost to Puella Magi Madoka Magica.

-Steins;Gate is considered as one of the best anime series of the 2010s.
-IGN listed the series among the best anime series of the 2010s.
-Crunchyroll also listed it in their "Top 100 best anime of the 2010s".

 Critical response

-The Steins;Gate anime series holds a 100% on Rotten Tomatoes, based on 5 reviews.

-The series has been well received by critics, with Carlo Santos at Anime News Network calling it "one of the most addictive sci-fi thrillers in recent anime history", Richard Eisenbeis at Kotaku calling it one of the best anime he had seen, and Chris Beveridge at The Fandom Post calling it his favorite simulcast title of 2011.
-Critics have enjoyed the series' story and writing.
+Steins;Gate was met with critical acclaim upon release, with praise being given to its writing, story, character development, and visuals.
+It holds a 100% rating on review aggregator Rotten Tomatoes, based on 6 reviews.
+Carlo Santos of Anime News Network called it "one of the most addictive sci-fi thrillers in recent anime history", Richard Eisenbeis of Kotaku stated that it was one of the best anime he had seen, and Chris Beveridge of The Fandom Post named it his favorite simulcast title of 2011.
 Santos enjoyed how Steins;Gate misleads the viewer by spending the first half of the series on comedy before turning into a thriller for the second half, and how the finale revisits the events of the first episode, making for a "rock-solid climax".
-Rebecca Silverman at Anime News Network described the series as an Interesting concept, nice visual flair when needed and the final episode really is a great hook for the rest of the series.
-She found the second half of the show to be a step up, compare to the first half; she enjoyed the added urgency, and how the characters were given development and how the viewer was given insight into their motivations from the first half of the series.
-Aiden Foote from THEM Anime Reviews gave the series a 5 out of 5 stars and described it as "The build up of characterisation is effective, the show is very entertaining and the complexity is handled with insight and maturity".
+Rebecca Silverman of Anime News Network, reviewing the first half of the series, described it as an interesting concept with nice visual flair when needed, and that the 12th episode was a great hook for the rest of the series.
+She found the second half of the show to be a step up compared to the first half; she also enjoyed the added urgency, character development, and how the viewer was given insight into their motivations from the first half of the series.
+Aiden Foote of THEM Anime Reviews gave the series a 5 out of 5 stars, stating: "The build up of characterisation is effective, the show is very entertaining and the complexity is handled with insight and maturity".